rahmafatin/kedainterview/README.md

 5. php artisan key:generate

 Tasks to be done are:
-1. Identify the problems that exist in the project (Hint: Started from migration until seeder)
+1. Identify and fix the problems that exist in the project (Hint: Started from migration until seeder) <br>
-    Note: You are not allowed to make a new migration/seeder file for the user / user type ,the password in seeder is bcrypted goes by "dummydummy" You must only use api.php for the "routing"
+    Note: You are not allowed to make a new migration/seeder file for the user / user type <br>
+            ,the password in seeder is bcrypted goes by "dummydummy" <br>
+            You must only use api.php for the "routing" <br>

-2. Customer
+2. Create Model for Customer and Controllers that support following features:
     - Login
     - Logout
     - Message to other Customer(s)
     - View own chat history
     - Can report other Customer(s) or own feedback/bug to Staff

-3. Staff
+3. Create Model for Staff and Controllers that support following features:
     - Login
     - Logout
     - View all chat history